GenerateNU/platnm/.github/pull_request_template.md

 ## Screenshots:
 <!--- If working on a backend ticket, screenshots or a walkthrough of successful API calls are included. -->
 <!--- If working on a frontend ticket, screenshots/recording of new screens or functionality are included. -->
+- [ ] I have performed a self-review of my code
+- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] Some tests are included that test my code